theGusPassos/blog/public/posts/3_my_experience_in_the_2020_GMTK_game_jam/post.md

 Playing those games was awesome given the fact that we had some kind of connection with the developers, all of us have spent 48 hours giving everything we had to develop a game.

-Reading and writing feedback is awesome, seeing other people play your game in different manners is exciting too.
-I’ve seen people do things I myself stated it wasn’t possible, people ending the game with less deaths than I did and finding the most absurd bugs.
+Reading and writing feedback was awesome, seeing other people play our game in different perspectives is exciting too.
+I’ve seen people do things that I myself stated it wasn’t possible, players ending the game with less deaths than I did and finding the most absurd bugs.

-I’m glad to have participated on this jam and I recommend that you do it as well if you have the change.
+I’m glad to have participated on this jam and I recommend that you do it as well if you have the chance.